How to Apply

 If you are successful at interview, and the post you are applying for is exempt from the Rehabilitations of Offenders Act 1974 then we will require you to obtain a Certificate of Disclosure from the Disclosure and Barring Service (DBS).
 We administer this process.
 If you’re currently employed by Royal Greenwich and have obtained a Disclosure with Royal Greenwich within the last 3 years, it may not be necessary to apply for another Disclosure.

 Having a criminal record will not necessarily bar you from working with us.
 This will depend on the nature of the position and the circumstances and background of your offences.
-The DBS has a code of practice, which we fully comply with.
+Please refer to the DBS has a code of practice, which we fully comply with.
 If you have a criminal conviction, but are unsure if you need to declare it, please read the Guidance on the Rehabilitation of Offenders Act.

 Frequently asked questions